Theophilus Yale: Biography

-Theophilus Yale was born on November 13, 1675, to Capt.
-Thomas Yale and Rebecca Gibbards, daughter of William Gibbards, Esquire.
+Theophilus Yale was born on November 13, 1675, to Thomas Yale and Rebecca Gibbards, daughter of William Gibbards.
 He was a member of the Yale family, namesake of the future Yale College, and descendant of the Princes of Powys Fadog, Lords of Yale and Dinas Bran.
-His father was one of the founders of Wallingford, Connecticut, and his grandfather, Capt.
-Thomas Yale, was one of the founders of New Haven Colony.
-Theophilus's brother, Thomas Yale Jr., was also one of the founders of the Congregational Church of Meriden, with Rev. Theophilus Hall, a Yale graduate, as their pastor.
+His father was one of the founders of Wallingford, Connecticut, and his grandfather, Thomas Yale, was one of the founders of New Haven Colony.
+Theophilus's brother, Thomas Yale Jr., was also one of the founders of the Congregational Church of Meriden, with Theophilus Hall, a Yale graduate, as their pastor.

-Theophilus Yale is recorded among the early settlers and proprietors of the town of Wallingford, along with his father Capt.
-Yale.
+Yale is recorded among the early settlers and proprietors of the town of Wallingford, along with his father.
 He became a magistrate from about 1724, at 49 years old, to the end of his life in 1760, and occupied various offices in the city and the military.
 He was described as a "true servant of the people".
 Yale was made Justice of the Peace of New Haven from 1727 to 1729, and performed 4 marriages, which under the Puritans, could only be performed by a civil magistrate.
 On May 14, 1734, Yale is recorded as a witness for a concession of 75 aces, in the County of New Haven, to James Scoville of Scoville Hill in Harwinton, Connecticut.

-In 1735, Yale is recorded as a Deputy of the Connecticut House of Representatives, representing Wallingford with Capt.
-Benjamin Hall, and would stay for most of his political career.
-The Assembly, presided by Gov. Joseph Talcott and Deputy Gov. Jonathan Law, had in attendance the other deputies such as Col. David Goodrich, Roger Wolcott, Jonathan Trumbull, Thomas Fitch, William Pitkin, and many others representing different cities across the State.
+In 1735, Yale is recorded as a Deputy of the Connecticut House of Representatives, representing Wallingford with Benjamin Hall, and would stay for most of his political career.
+The Assembly, presided by Joseph Talcott and Jonathan Law, had in attendance the other deputies such as David Goodrich, Roger Wolcott, Jonathan Trumbull, Thomas Fitch, William Pitkin, and many others representing different cities across the State.
 They elected a few lieutenants and captains to be in charge of the trainbands in various cities.
-Yale was among the deputies present for the re-election of Gov. Talcott in 1737.
+Yale was among the deputies present for the re-election of Talcott in 1737.

-In 1739, he is appointed by the assembly to form a committee to hear the records of the acts of the assembly read off and compleated, with Capt.
-Isaac Dickerman, Capt.
-Benjamin Hall, Capt.
-John Riggs, Capt.
-Samuel Bassett, Capt.
-John Russell, and 5 others.
-He is reappointed Justice of the Peace of New Haven County in 1736, a few times more in 1737, 1739, 1740, 1741, and once more in 1742 for the next year ensuing.
+In 1739, he was appointed by the assembly to form a committee to hear the records of the acts of the assembly read off and compleated, with Isaac Dickerman, Benjamin Hall, John Riggs, Samuel Bassett, John Russell, and 5 others.
+He was reappointed Justice of the Peace of New Haven County in 1736, a few times more in 1737, 1739, 1740, 1741, and once more in 1742 for the next year ensuing.

-In 1742, at a meeting of the Convocation of New Haven County, Theophilus Yale, as a member of the First Church of Wallingford, launched a complaint against Harvard graduate, Rev. Philemon Robbins, pastor of the First Church in Branford.
+In 1742, at a meeting of the Convocation of New Haven County, Yale, as a member of the First Church of Wallingford, launched a complaint against Harvard graduate, Philemon Robbins, pastor of the First Church in Branford.
 The controversy concerned the Newlightism preaching of Rev. Robbins to the Baptists of Wallingford, whose group were not within his defined territory.
 His behavior, called disorderly and offensive in conduct to the laws of God, ended up in a trial, and Robbins was excluded from the council with criminal charges.
 Yale served as a magistrate until his death.